How to Use Silence in Coaching

 How to Use Silence in Coaching as a Tool

-How do we know if we are using silence skilfully?
+How do we know if we are using silence skilfully in our coaching?

 Well, if silence serves our client then we are for sure!
 If they are immersed in their own thoughts, they do not pay attention to us, sometimes do not even keep eye contact with us… they are somewhere else!
 If this is the case, we have to stay silent both verbally and non verbally!
 We do not have to signal that we are ready to jump in.
 The best thing we can do is to hold that space and observe.